Primebrook/nvim-config/README.md

       ,;             ;l;
 </pre>

+I use `Packer` for plugin management.

 - Plugin specific configs can be found in `lua/primebrook/<plugin_name>.lua`.
 - Key Remaps can be found in `lua/primebrook/remap.lua`.
 - Filetype specific configs can be found in `lua/primebrook/ftplugin/<filetype>.lua`.

-I use `Packer` for plugin management.

-I use `stylua` for formatting of lua files.

 ## Dependencies